-- Determine whether it is safer to stay put and hide or relocate to the closest place that can be made secure. - If hiding in a room, lock and/or deadbolt the room doors and windows. - Barricade the room with any available device (e.g., door stoppers) and move furniture or other heavy items in front of the door. - Turn off all lights, computer monitors, and radios. - ❖ Set all cell phones on "silent," not vibrate. - Pull down window shades and cover room and door windows (depending on the camp's emergency protocols). - Minimize visibility: stay along interior walls, away from windows and doors. - Remain absolutely silent and await further instruction. - Comfort others calmly, and quietly and reassure them that help is on the way; do it in writing, if possible, to ensure silence.
-(See Sample Emergency Card, page 36.) - Calm children with the use of treats (lockdown lollipops), if available.
+- Determine whether it is safer to stay put and hide or relocate to the closest place that can be made secure. - If hiding in a room, lock and/or deadbolt the room doors and windows. - Barricade the room with any available device (e.g., door stoppers) and move furniture or other heavy items in front of the door. - Turn off all lights, computer monitors, and radios. - Set all cellphones on "silent," not vibrate. - Pull down window shades and cover room and door windows (depending on the camp's emergency protocols). - Minimize visibility by staying along interior walls, away from windows and doors. - Remain absolutely silent and await further instruction. - Comfort others calmly and quietly, and reassure them that help is on the way; do it in writing, if possible, to ensure silence (see Sample Emergency Card, page 36). - Calm children with the use of treats (lockdown lollipops), if available.